Mucus in Stool During Pregnancy

 - You can ask your doctor if you can use a stool softener during pregnancy.

-- In case of an infection, complete the course of antibiotics your doctor has prescribed for you.
+- In case of an infection, complete the antibiotics your doctor prescribed.
 Do not stop it midway.

 Tips to Prevent Mucus in Poop while Pregnant